Septempeda: The Remains

-Outside the town walls remains of a furnace for the production of pottery, a private domus with mosaics and cemetery areas with tombs from the 1st and 2nd centuries A.D. have been excavated.
+Outside the town walls remains of a furnace for the production of pottery, a private domus with mosaics and cemetery areas with tombs from the 1st and 2nd centuries AD have been excavated.

 The cathedral of Santa Maria in Septempeda was probably built in Late Roman times and there, according to tradition, Bishop Severino was buried and hidden to protect his remains from barbarians.
 Of original Romanesque style is the apse and the right hand nave.
 It was rebuilt in the 13th century in Gothic-Lombard style and displays some extant frescoes.
-It has presently been restored and can be visited, being located next to the ancient town walls.

-It has presently been restored and can be visited, being located next to the ancient town walls.
+It has been restored and can be visited, being located next to the ancient town walls.